Loan options

 Home improvement personal line of credit

-Exclusive to U.S. Bank checking customers, take on your home improvement projects with the flexibility you’d expect from a credit card, but typically with lower interest rates.3 And since it’s an unsecured line of credit, there’s no collateral needed.4
+Exclusive to U.S. Bank personal checking clients, take on your home improvement projects with the flexibility of a credit card, but typically with lower interest rates.3 Since it’s an unsecured line of credit, there’s no collateral needed.4

 No annual fees